wp-plugins/contact-form-7-to-database-extension/readme.txt

 == Changelog ==

+= 2.4.5 =
+* Fixing issue where admin page for data does not show for users less than administration even when permissions are set for such users to view the data

 = 2.4.4 =
 * Fixed WordPress 3.5 compatibility issue where uploaded files were not being saved.
 * New top-level menu on administration page